*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 Given that, you’ll need batteries installed so your lights will stay on even if your neighbors are in the dark.

 The good news is that a modern inverter system can provide power even if you don’t have batteries during a blackout.

 2. Do You Lose Power With Solar Panels?

 Solar panels do not cause your electricity to go out.

 Since solar panels create power when exposed to sunlight, they’ll only stop working if there isn’t any for an extended period (typically a day).

 And if you have a grid-tied system in place, you’ll enjoy continuous power supply from the grid when the solar panels fail to generate enough power.

-Nonetheless, if you have an off-grid system and notice that you’re not harvesting as much power as before, chances are that your solar installation needs maintenance.
+Nonetheless, if you have an off-grid system and notice that you’re not harvesting as much power as before, chances are that your solar installation needs a good scrub or yearly maintenance.
 If this is the case, then only source for verified solar installation professionals to service your unit.